lg550055/ai-task-mgr/README.md

 # Task Manager App
 A full-stack task management application built with **React**, **Express**, and **SQLite**.
-Users can securely log in, manage their tasks, and receive AI-powered suggestions to boost productivity.
+Users log in to manage their tasks, and receive AI-powered suggestions to boost productivity.

 ---
 ## Approach and Trade-offs for current version
-1. Priority given to have fully working backend and frontend, which left the following for follow up commit:
+1. Priority given to have fully working backend and frontend; then added in follow up commits:
-    - Style (added in follow up commit)
+    - Style
-    - Actual AI suggestions
+    - Live AI suggestions
 2. To expedite development used SQLLite locally
-3. Kept architecture as simple as possible:
+3. Kept architecture / implementation as simple as possible:
     - Backend: express + sqllite
     - Frontend: react + tailwind css
+        - JS instead of TypeScript
     - Simple authentication
+    - Simple AI prompt

 ---
 ## Features